-- 4.19 National guidance states that consideration should be given to the national and subnational demand forecasts, however these are now considered out of date as they were based purely on a period of economic growth over a shorter timescale than the 10-year sales average stated in the NPPF. - 4.20 The 10-year sales average for sand and gravel has now begun to flatten out as higher pre-recession figures have fallen out of the data and current quarrying output in Nottinghamshire remains flat.
-The 3-year average sales figure indicates a small increase in the last three years.
-Based on the latest 10- and 3-year average sales data, there is no evidence to suggest that the demand forecast as set out in the adopted Minerals Local Plan needs to be reviewed. - 4.21 The 10 years sales average for Sherwood Sandstone has slowly fallen, although it remains more stable than sand and gravel sales.
-The on the latest 10- and 3-year average has remained generally flat but has increased in 2018 and 2019.
-Based on the average sales data, there is no evidence to suggest that the demand forecast as set out in the Minerals Local Plan needs to be reviewed.
+- 4.19 National guidance states that consideration should be given to the national and subnational demand forecasts, however these are now considered out of date as they were based purely on a period of economic growth over a shorter timescale than the 10year sales average stated in the NPPF. - 4.20 Prior to the Covid-19 pandemic the 10-year sales average for sand and gravel had begun to flatten out as higher pre-recession figures have fallen out of the data and current quarrying output in Nottinghamshire remains flat.
+The 3-year average sales figure from 2019 indicated a very small increase in the last three years.
+The impact of the pandemic and subsequent lockdown has significantly impacted on sales and has seen both the 10 and 3 year averages fall.
+However there is currently no evidence to suggest that the higher demand forecast as set out in the adopted Minerals Local Plan needs to be reviewed. - 4.21 The 10 years sales average for Sherwood Sandstone has slowly fallen, although it remains more stable than sand and gravel sales.
+The 3-year average has remained generally flat but has increased in 2018 and 2019.
+The impact of the pandemic and

-- 4.22 Crushed rock sales remain at zero as the majority of material used in Nottinghamshire is imported from adjoining authorities.
+- subsequent lockdown has significantly impacted on sales and has seen both the 10 and 3 year averages fall.
+However, there is currently no evidence to suggest that the demand forecast as set out in the adopted Minerals Local Plan needs to be reviewed. - 4.22 Crushed rock sales remain at zero as the majority of material used in Nottinghamshire is imported from adjoining authorities.
 Based on the current sales data it is not considered necessary to identify additional reserves. - 4.23 Resource depletion in the Idle Valley along with continued demand from Rotherham and Doncaster will remain a long-term issue, however in the short-term adequate reserves remain. - 4.24 The potential use of marine sourced sand and gravel is not a significant issue for Nottinghamshire due to the availability of locally sourced land won mineral and the significant additional cost in transporting marine sourced minerals greater distances.